 Joseph J. Helble

-Joseph J. Helble is the provost of Dartmouth and a professor of engineering at Thayer.
+Joseph J. Helble was named the 15th president of Lehigh University in 2021.
 Prior to becoming Dartmouth's provost in 2018, he served for 13 years as Thayer's dean.
-Provost Helble earned his BS in chemical engineering from Lehigh University and his PhD in chemical engineering from MIT.
+Helble earned his BS in chemical engineering from Lehigh and his PhD in chemical engineering from MIT.
 From 1987–1995, he worked as a research scientist at Physical Sciences, Inc., and in 1993 also served as a fellow with the Environmental Protection Agency (EPA).
 He then joined the faculty at the University of Connecticut as professor of both chemical and environmental engineering and served first as Graduate Program Chair and then as Chemical Engineering Department Head.
 Before joining Thayer, Helble was named the 2004–2005 Roger Revelle Fellow by the American Association for the Advancement of Science (AAAS), allowing him to spend that academic year addressing technology and environmental policy initiatives in the US Senate.
 Helble has served on numerous EPA Science Advisory Board panels and on the editorial boards of Environmental Engineering Science and Fuel Processing Technology.
 He is presently chair of the American Society for Engineering Education (ASEE) Engineering Deans’ Public Policy Committee.
 Helble is a recipient of a young faculty Career Award from NSF, an outstanding young faculty award from the University of Connecticut School of Engineering, and the Barnard Award from AAAS.
 He is the author of over 100 publications in the areas of air pollution, aerosols, nanoscale ceramics, and air quality, and holds three US patents related to nanoscalepowder production.
 In 2014, Helble, along with three Thayer colleagues, was a recipient of the National Academy of Engineering (NAE) Bernard M. Gordon Prize for Innovation in Engineering and Technology Education for the design and implementation of Dartmouth’s Engineering Entrepreneurship Program.

 - BS, Chemical Engineering, Lehigh University 1982